MAE776569/xprevalent/examples/controllers/list/pagination/README.md

 # List with pagination

-To list documents with pagination set paginate to true.
+To list documents with pagination; set paginate to true.

 ```javascript
 import { ApiListController } from "xprevalent";